Fostering babies and toddlers in the UK

 - If you have suffered a close bereavement; such as a parent, partner, child, sibling or miscarriage in the last six months.

-- Most agencies will not consider your application if you are pregnant or if you have a baby of six months or younger.
+- Most agencies will not consider your application or continue your assessment application if you become pregnant during assessment.

 Apply for Fostering Online.